This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 • Driving from east to west also offers the advantage of having the sun at your back for most of the drive.
 This can enhance visibility and minimize any potential glare, making it easier to appreciate the stunning views and capture better photographs.

-Good to Know: From my personal experience, most visitors stay on the west side of Glacier National Park and start the drive from the west side of the park.
+GOOD TO KNOW: From my personal experience, most visitors stay on the west side of Glacier National Park and start the drive from the west side of the park.
 In this post, I will cover all the best stops on Going-to-the-Sun Road starting at the western entrance.

 The best time to drive Going-to-the-Sun Road in Glacier National Park largely depends on the weather, road conditions, and your personal preferences for crowd levels and scenery.

-The Going-to-the-Sun Road in Glacier National Park is one of the most difficult roads in North America to snowplow in the spring!
+GOOD TO KNOW: The Going-to-the-Sun Road in Glacier National Park is one of the most difficult roads in North America to snowplow in the spring!
 Up to 80 feet of snow can accumulate on top of Logan Pass and even more just east of Logan Pass where the deepest snowfield has been referred to as the Big Drift.
 It takes weeks to remove all the snow and make the road passable.

 Going-to-the Sun Road in Glacier National Park